 One of the most popular listeners of JMeter.
 It displays all the samplers under your test plan and all related assertions.
 It orders samplers as they are ordered in your test plan.
-With View Results Tree, you can see header and body parts of requests and also some metrics for each request.
-And by changing displaying / rendering type (For example CSS Tester, JSON Tester, RegExp Tester) you can manipulate the data provided by response body.
+With View Results Tree, you can see the custom-header and body parts of requests and also some metrics for each request.
+And by changing displaying / rendering type (For example CSS Tester, JSON Tester, RegExp Tester) you can manipulate the data provided by the response body.

 As we said above, View Results Tree can show information about assertions as well.
 But it won’t be showing any successful assertions, only the failed ones.
 For failed assertions, it compares expected and actual results.
 With this feature, you can exactly understand what went wrong and what triggered this failed assertion.